 Panorama Route Featured, Travel Region

-The Panorama Route is one of the most scenic areas in South Africa, and refers to the escarpment in Mpumalanga Province, where the Drakensberg mountains separate the Highveld to the west from the Lowveld to the east.
-This beautiful region is a popular tourist destination and is well known for its spectacular views and waterfalls.
+One of South Africa's most scenic areas, The Panorama Route refers to the escarpment in Mpumalanga Province, where the Drakensberg mountains separate the Highveld from the Lowveld to the east.
+Studded with numerous waterfalls, spectacular viewpoints and geographical phenomena and a breathtaking canyon, it's understandably a popular tourist destination.

 * Panorama Route Highlights